jadenisaac2005/jadenisaac2005/README.md

 ## 🚀 About Me
-I'm a full student at Amity University Banglore
+I'm a student at Amity University Banglore

 ## 🛠 Skills
 Javascript, HTML, CSS, C#, Python